-Community Development Block Grant-Disaster Recovery (CDBG-DR) funds appropriated by Congress for recovery from 2021 and 2022 (DR-4595, DR-4630 and DR-4663) are the primary funding source for the Rental Rehabilitation Program.
+Community Development Block Grant-Disaster Recovery (CDBG-DR) are funds appropriated by Congress for recovery from 2021 Severe Storms, Flooding, Landslides, Straight-line winds, Mudslides and Tornadoes (DR-4595 and DR-4630) are the primary funding source for the Rental Rehabilitation Program.
 CDBG-DR grants are allocated to States and local jurisdictions by the U.S. Department of Housing and Urban Development (HUD) and are intended to address "unmet needs" not satisfied by other Federal and local recovery sources.